 At various times during the year, the shop is open to all members of the MIT community.
 Visit our Sign Up to Print page to learn about dates and times for open printing.
 Trained student shop assistants help novice printers to design, set, and print their short texts.
 The Beaver Press is also occasionally available to high school students outside MIT who wish to learn how to print on a letterpress.
 Contact Professor Ravel for more information.

 Anne McCants, Professor of History and Director of Concourse; and Jeffrey Ravel, Professor and Head of the History Faculty, are the Co-Directors of the Beaver Press.
+Dr. Erica Zimmer, an instructor in the Concourse First-Year Program, teaches 21H.343/CC.120, and also leads other printing exercises during the academic year.
 Ken Stone, MIT Class of 1972 and former Director of the MIT Hobby Shop, is our Technical Director.
 The Press has received generous support from the Concourse First-Year Program, the History Faculty, and the MIT Libraries.